TakeLab/podium/docs/source/faq.rst

 **Q: Can I just load and retrieve a numericalized dataset from Podium?**

-**A:** Yes, you can use the :meth:`Podium.datasets.Dataset.batch()` method.
+**A:** Yes, you can use the :func:`podium.Dataset.batch` method.
 You still need to define the Fields if you are not using a built-in dataset.

 .. code-block:: python